ofenerci/HPSC-Fall-2013/lab/lab-10-jacobi/README.md

 This is the same arguments used for the OpenMP version with one exception: we are now passing the variable `P`, which is the number of processors.
 As with the Simpson's rule, you need to call **mpirun** in your make file.

 	mpirun -np $(P$) your_mpi_implementation

+You are required to use the **grid** implementation described in class.
+We will look at code to verify.
+No credit given for other implementations.

 ### Hybrid